boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    *  The leg between the CPE and an upstream DNS resolver.

+# Hosting Encrypted DNS Forwarder in Local Networks

+   This section discusses some deployment challenges to host an encrypted DNS forwarder within a local network.

+## Discovery of Designated Resolvers (DDR)

+   DDR requires proving possession of an IP address, as the DDR certificate contains the server's IPv4 and IPv6 addresses and is signed by a Certification Authority.
+DDR is constrained to public IP addresses because (WebPKI) CAs will not sign special-purpose IP addresses {{?RFC6890}}, most notably IPv4 private-use
+   {{?RFC1918}}, IPv4 shared address {{?RFC6598}}, or IPv6 Unique-Local
+   {{?RFC8190}} address space.

+   A tempting solution for enabling an encrypted DNS forwarder with DDR is to use the CPE's WAN IP address for DDR and prove possession of that IP address.
+However, the CPE's WAN IPv4 address will not be a public IPv4 address if the CPE is behind another layer of NAT (either Carrier Grade NAT (CGN) or another on-premise NAT), reducing the success of this mechanism to CPE's WAN IPv6 address.

+   Also, if the ISP renumbers the subscriber's network suddenly (rather than slow IPv6 renumbering described in
+   {{?RFC4192}}), encrypted DNS service will be delayed until that new certificate is acquired.

+##  Discovery of Network-designated Resolvers (DNR)

+   DNR requires proving possession of a domain name as the encrypted resolver's certificate contains the FQDN.
+For example, the entity (e.g., ISP or network administrator) managing the CPE would assign a unique FQDN to the CPE.
+There are two mechanisms for the CPE to obtain the certificate for the FQDN: using one of its WAN IP addresses or requesting its signed certificate from an Internet-facing server used for remote CPE management (e.g., the Auto Configuration Server (ACS) in the CPE WAN Management Protocol {{TR-069}}).

+   If the CPE's WAN IP address is used, the CPE needs a public IPv4 or a global unicast IPv6 address together with DNS A or AAAA records pointing to that CPE's WAN address to prove possession of the DNS name to obtain a (WebPKI) CA-signed certificate.
+That is, the CPE fulfills the DNS or HTTP challenge discussed in Automatic Certificate Management Environment (ACME) {{?RFC8555}}.
+However, a CPE's WAN address will not be a public IPv4 address if the CPE is behind another layer of NAT (either a CGN or another on-premise NAT), reducing the success of this mechanism to a CPE's WAN IPv6 address.
+If the ISP renumbers the subscriber's network, the DNS record will also need to expire and changed to reflect the new IP address.

+## Certificate Issuance Issues

+  The following lists some limitations for certificate issuance:

+   *  In case of large scale of CPEs (e.g., millions of devices), issuing certificate request for a large number of subdomains could be treated as an attack by the certificate authorities to overwhelm it.

+   *  Dependency on the CA to issue a large number of certificates.

+   *  If the CPE uses one of its WAN IP addresses to obtain the certificate for the FQDN, the Internet-facing HTTP server or a DNS authoritative server on the CPE to complete the HTTP or DNS challenge can be subjected to DDoS attacks.

 # Requirements

    R-REDUCE-CA:
-   : Reduce the use of a Certificate Authority for each CPE, compared to obtaining and renewing one certificate for each CPE from a public Certificate Authority.
+   : Reduce the use of a Certification Authority (CA) for each CPE, compared to obtaining and renewing one certificate for each CPE from a (public) Certification Authority.

    R-ELIMINATE-CA:
-   : Eliminate using Certificate Authorities for each CPE.
+   : Eliminate using Certification Authorities for each CPE.

    R-SUPPORT-CA:
-   : Existing support by Certificate Authorities.
+   : Existing support by Certification Authorities.

    R-SUPPORT-CLIENT:
-   : Existing support client libraries or client programs
+   : Existing support client libraries or client software intances.

 # Non-Requirements

 NR-REVOKE:
-: Provide mechanism to revoke certificate.
-End users are extremely unlikely to contact the device vendor or their ISP if a CPE device is replaced (stolen, upgraded).
-Rather, the user will replace the CPE and configure their client devices (laptops, smartphones, IoT devices) to authorize the new CPE.
-As part of that configuration, the client device might refuse to authorize the previous CPE.
-While this does leave the client devices open to attack by the previous (stolen) CPE, the attacker would also need to have access to the victim's physical network or broadcast a strong enough Wi-Fi signal to the
+: Provide mechanism to revoke certificates.
+End users are extremely unlikely to contact the device vendor or their ISP if a CPE device is replaced (stolen, upgraded, etc.).
+Rather, the user will replace the CPE and configure their client devices (laptops, smartphones, IoT devices, etc.) to authorize the new CPE.
+:  As part of that configuration, the client device might refuse to authorize the previous CPE.
+:  While this
+does leave the client devices open to attack by the previous (stolen) CPE, the attacker would also need to have access to the victim's physical network or broadcast a strong enough Wi-Fi signal to the